-Most people see depression as constant sadness, lack of motivation or apathy, never recognizing that being always angry and irritable are all telltale signs.
+Most people see depression as constant sadness, lack of motivation, or apathy, never recognizing that being always angry and irritable are all telltale signs.
 These lesser-known symptoms of depression can stop people from realizing what’s happening.

 If you find that you’re always angry and irritable no matter what you do to soothe your mood, you may be experiencing depression.
+Different treatment programs, including an anger management therapy program or a depression treatment program, can make a difference.

-Why People Don’t Make The Connection
+Why People Don’t Make The Connection Between Being Always Angry and Depression

 People often don’t make the connection from being always angry and irritable to depression because the Diagnostic and Statistical Manual of Mental Disorders (DSM) does not include them as symptoms.
 The DSM is a standard diagnostic tool many professionals use to determine possible disorders a patient might be facing.

 Depression is typically portrayed as extreme sadness.
 For many people, sadness and anger seem like very opposite emotions.
 To those dealing with depression, these emotions are blended.
+Anger and irritability can be symptoms of depression, but they are not commonly spoken about.

 How Are Anger and Irritability Related to Depression?